friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/elevator.md

 This tutorial walks you through building an elevator scene.
 The scene includes a moving elevator, walls, a simple passenger, lighting, and animated motion via `tween1D_float`.

+> This tutorial is for standard scripting only.

+Once the UPM ist installed, this example can be [downloaded](../../unity.md#user-shaders).

 ---

 ## Step-by-Step